 Like many ABC shows, Black-ish saw a sizable drop in the ratings last season.
 Will the numbers continue to fall in season three?
 Could it be cancelled or, is it essentially guaranteed to be renewed for a fourth season because of potential syndication profits?
 Stay tuned.

 On Black-ish, Dre Johnson (Anthony Anderson) has a great job, a beautiful wife (Tracee Ellis Ross), four kids (Yara Shahidi, Marcus Scribner, Miles Brown, and Marsai Martin), and a colonial home in the suburbs.
 He’s a happy man but, has success caused him and his family to lose touch with their roots?
-With a help from his father (Laurence Fishburne), Dre sets out to establish a sense of cultural identity for his family that honors their past while embracing the future.
+With a little help from his father (Laurence Fishburne), Dre sets out to establish a sense of cultural identity for his family that honors their past while embracing the future.

 The ratings are typically the best indication of a show’s likelihood of staying on the air.
 The higher the ratings (particularly the 18-49 demo), the better the chances for survival.
 This chart will be updated as new ratings data becomes available — typically around 11:30am EST/8:30am PST.
 Refresh to see the latest.